privacyidea/scripts/README.md

+# Script snippets for the Script Event Handler

-This repository contains script snipptes that give you an idea how scripts can look like, that can be used with the [privacyIDEA Script Event Handler](https://privacyidea.readthedocs.io/en/latest/eventhandler/scripthandler.html).
+This repository contains script snippets that give you an idea how scripts can look like, that can be used with the [privacyIDEA Script Event Handler](https://privacyidea.readthedocs.io/en/latest/eventhandler/scripthandler.html).